AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 Market phases 1, 2, 6, and 9 are not relevant for successful trading.

-### MarketPhases Pro Description

-**Phase5Level**

-How far the price correction must be to become a valid market phase 5.

-**Phase4Level**

-How far the price correction must be to become a valid market phase 4.

 ### Depiction in the chart
 No parameters are required.